libhal-google/libhal-cmake-util/README.md

 ### `libhal_test_and_make_library()`

-Build and validate unit tests and build packages

-It is recommended to use this function rather than libhal_unit_test and libhal_make_library separately.
+Builds and tests a library.
+This function must be used in place of using libhal_unit_test and libhal_make_library separately.

 ```cmake
 libhal_test_and_make_library([LIBRARY_NAME <library_name>]